 Bacco F. M., Cassarà P., Gotta A., Pellegrini V.

-Multipath UAV Smart cities Command and control Video quality PSNR SSIM
+Multipath PSNR SSIM Smart cities multipath Command and control Video quality smart cities video quality command and control UAV

 This work describes a real testbed for enabling Unmanned Aerial Vehicles (UAVs)-to-ground real-time video streaming.
 The aim is in providing a video feed to the pilot on the ground for Beyond Visual Line of Sight (BVLoS) operations exploiting cellular networks in urban/suburban areas.
 Towards this aim, multipath communications are used in a multi-operator setup to counteract the intermittent network coverage in urban and suburban ares.
 The main requirements are: low latency, and a continuous video stream of reasonable quality.
 We rely on both upper-layer Forward Error Correction (FEC) techniques and link diversity, so to increase the probability of a fluid video playback with acceptable quality.
 We report per-link statistics, collected during field trials, of three different cellular operators, to analyse the impact of using a set of physical links as a single logical one on a RTP-based video streaming.
 In our tests, such a setup has provided a good level of performance.